rodneyg/new-engineering-test/README.md

 - If `GEMINI_API_KEY` is missing, sending a message returns HTTP 502 with a clear error.
 - The chat UI now includes helpful/not helpful toggles with optional comments per AI answer and an Insights dashboard fed by the new API.
 - Conversations can be deleted from the sidebar (and via `DELETE /api/conversations/{id}/`), which cascades associated messages and feedback.
+- Message creation is rate-limited; adjust `MESSAGE_RATE_LIMIT` if you need a higher/lower threshold.
 - The frontend polling interval is 3s; max message length is 1000 chars.
 - The dev server for Vite (`npm run dev`) is available but not wired into templates; the template loads built assets from `static/app/`.
 If you want HMR, we can add a dev switch.